Library Publishing Agreements Benefit Scientists

 WSU Libraries Plan Substantial Subscriptions, Collections Reductions This Year

-Editor’s Note: WSU Libraries can renew their open access agreement with Wiley Publishing thanks to a onetime strategic investment of $240,000 from the WSU Office of the Provost.
-University researchers can continue to publish their work in more than 1,400 scholarly journals without individual article processing charges.
-To balance WSU Libraries’ collections budget this coming […]
+Editor’s Note: WSU Libraries can renew their open access agreement with Wiley Publishing thanks to a one-time strategic investment of $240,000 from the WSU Office of the Provost.
+University researchers can continue to publish their work in more than 1,400 scholarly journals without individual article processing charges (APCs).
+To balance WSU Libraries’ collections budget this […]

 Categories: News